waterbycounty

 What's happening with rivers in Onondaga County right now?

-Onondaga County's primary USGS streamgage on the SENECA RIVER is currently reading 7,690 cubic feet per second — 219% of the long-term mean of 3,505.16 cfs.
+Onondaga County's primary USGS streamgage on the SENECA RIVER has a pipeline snapshot of 7,690 cubic feet per second — 219% of the long-term mean of 3,505.16 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Onondaga County water compare to the New York average?